fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-client-health-update-monitoring.md

 ### Client version details

-Admins can see their organization's client version distribution and adoption of each client version, as well as the health of each client version.
+Admins can see their organization's client version distribution and adoption of each client version, as well as the health of each client version in your organization.

-[SCREENSHOT NOT CURRENTLY INCLUDED]

-Identify users and devices running outdated version of Teams.
-Review troubleshooting insights on issues preventing users from updating to a newer version of Teams.
+You can identify users and devices running outdated version of Teams, and review troubleshooting insights on issues preventing users from updating to a newer version of Teams.